Low Earth orbit: Space debris

 The LEO environment is becoming congested with space debris because of the frequency of object launches.
 This has caused growing concern in recent years, since collisions at orbital velocities can be dangerous or deadly.
 Collisions can produce additional space debris, creating a domino effect known as Kessler syndrome.
-The Orbital Debris Program, part of NASA, tracks over 25,000 objects larger than 10 cm in LEO, the estimated number between 1 and 10 cm in diameter is 500,000.
-The amount of particles bigger than 1 mm exceeds 100 million.
-The particles travel at speeds up to 17,500 mi/h, so even a small particle impact can severely damage a spacecraft.
+NASA's Orbital Debris Program tracks over 25,000 objects larger than 10 cm diameter in LEO, while the estimated number between 1 and 10 cm is 500,000, and the number of particles bigger than 1 mm exceeds 100 million.
+The particles travel at speeds up to 17,500 mi/h, so even a small impact can severely damage a spacecraft.